SambaCommunications/Samba-Android-SDK/README.md

 ### Sample ad activity

-You are almost ready to play the first Ad.
+You are almost ready to play the first ad.
 Get the Samba instance by calling method ```getInstance``` in Samba class and passing the activity context.
 ```
  mSamba=SambaAd.getInstance(FirstActivity.this);